- The HPS Houses

 Once they have finished reading a book, children are encouraged to complete a book review (available in the classroom), and a book spine to be added to our brilliant bookcase in the cloakroom.

 For P.E this term, Key Stage 2 have P.E on a Monday morning.
-Both year 3 and 4 will need an indoor P.E kit as we will be inside.
-We will be learning about Gymnastics, and controlling our bodies.
+Both year 3 and 4 will need an outdoor P.E kit as we will be learning either on the playground or JUMPA.
 Mr Mawn, from the North Oxfordshire School Sport Partnership (NOSSP), teaches alongside Mr Fox, providing high quality and interesting lessons.
 For more information on NOSSP please visit their website.
 North Oxfordshire School Sport Partnership

-Later in the year, we will swimming at The Warriner School on a Wednesday afternoon, so it is vital that appropriate kit, a towel, and poolside shoes (e.g. flip flops) are brought in on a Wednesday.
+Later in the year, we will swimming at Sibford School, so it is vital that appropriate kit, hat and a towel, are brought in.

 To find out what your child will be learning about in this school year, please click here!